opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ### Include/exclude work packages from a specific project or subproject

 It is possible to display the work packages from more than one project.
 To include, or exclude such work packages, use the **Include projects** dialog, where you can select/unselect the appropriate projects and sub-projects.
-To automatically include all subprojects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog
+To automatically include all subprojects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog.

 ![Work package filter](work_package_filter.png)